ASC_CPU_LOG

 } // namespace optiling

-In the non-tiling offload scenario, the printed information is output to the xxxxxxx_2025xxxxxxxxxxxxx.log file.
+In non-tiling offload scenarios, the output is printed to the xxxxxxx_2025xxxxxxxxxxxxx.log.
 The following is an example:

 1